RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 ```
 NameOfYourChoice ALL=(ALL) NOPASSWD:ALL
 ```
-This tells sudo that the odroid user doesn't need a password.
+This tells sudo that the NameOfYourChoice user doesn't need a password.
 Save and quit.

 8. Remove password for the new created user:
 ```